Nikon P950 vs Pentax K-1 II

 Travel and landscape photographers will find it useful that the K-1 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 Both the P950 and the K-1 II are recent models that are part of the current product line-up.
 The K-1 II replaced the earlier Pentax K-1, while the P950 followed on from the Nikon P900.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.
+Further information on the features and operation of the P950 and K-1 II can be found, respectively, in the Nikon P950 Manual (free pdf) or the online Pentax K-1 II Manual.

 So what conclusions can be drawn?
 Is the Nikon P950 better than the Pentax K-1 II or vice versa?
 The listing below highlights the relative strengths of the two models.